 - You can use a virtual address on your website and still appear organically on Google’s first page.

 - You can pick any venue you want with a virtual address, depending on your service area.

 So yes, you can use a virtual address for your local business.
 But the big question is, how does a virtual address impact your local SEO?

 When you make a local search on Google, you would likely see a map with pinned locations, followed by a list of three businesses with their ratings and addresses, before the organic search results.

-The map and list of three businesses are what we refer to as the local 3-pack.
-To get the most out of your local SEO, it’s excellent if your business pops up on this listing as well as the regular organic results.
+The map and list of three businesses are referred to as the local 3-pack.
+To get the most out of your local SEO, it’s excellent if your business pops up on this listing and the regular organic results.